jtcsProjHub/mtgUtils/flutterApp/mtg_collection_manager/README.md

 * I can sort and search by all of the different card parameters that I can Magic Assistant, which is any combination of anything
 * The deckbuilding feature is more modern, like you see in something like Moxfield

-## Getting Started
+## Getting Started with Flutter

-This project is a starting point for a Flutter application.
+This app is written in Flutter and was a way for me to play around with their desktop app support.
+I've only done mobile development so this was a good excuse.
+There are no special setup requirements for building the app outside of what the basic instructions on their site indicate.

+If you'd like some beginner info on getting started with the Flutter language, they recommend these resources.
+Personally I really like the language, coming from a C++/OOP background.
+It feels very much like C# and I can follow familiar design patterns and program structures.

 A few resources to get you started if this is your first Flutter project: